techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

       staging: space-name-here-staging
 ```

 After that, you are going to need to create a staging area on Auth0, [log into your account here](https://manage.auth0.com/#/clients), then click the "Create Client" button.
 You can call it whatever you want.
-I would suggest call it the same as your current client, but append "-staging" to the end of it.
+I would suggest calling it the same as your current client but append "-staging" to the end of it.

 Once created, you need to make use of the Auth0 client Id, secret, and domain.
 You also need to make use of the database name returned to you when you ran the `cleardb:ignite` command.
 Replace the contents of the brackets in the examples below with these details.
 Then, run each of these commands: